 This report is intended to provide you with important information about your drinking water and the efforts made by the water system to provide safe drinking water.
 The analysis was made by using the data from the most recent U.S. Environmental Protection Agency (EPA) required tests and is presented in the attached pages.
 We hope this information helps you become more knowledgeable about what's in your drinking water.
-For more information regarding this report contact Carola Serrato, General Manager at (361)592-1720.
+For more information regarding this report contact Carola Serrato, General Manager at (361) 592-1720.

 Water Sources: The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals, and in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800) 426-4791.

 Contaminants that may be present in source water include:

-- Microbial contaminants, such as viruses and bacteria which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife.

-- Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

-- Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses.
+- Microbial contaminants, such as viruses and bacteria which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses.

-- Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems.

-- Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.
+- Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities

 In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 Contaminants may be found in drinking water that may cause taste, color, or odor problems.
 These types of problems are not necessarily causes for health concerns.
-For more information on taste, odor, or color of drinking water, please contact the NWSC Business office at (361)592-1720.
+For more information on taste, odor, or color of drinking water, please contact the NWSC Business office at (361) 592-1720.